Oct. 2, 2024

 Alex Goldman: I do have a pet hope that at some point I can do live stuff.
 I don't even know what live stuff would look like, but I always enjoy doing that.
 So I would love to give it a shot.

-And also I think pays better when you actually manage to find those sponsors.
-So, but still, like, I mean, the CPMs we were getting at Gimlet when we started 65, 75, it was crazy.
-Now I think they're like 25 or 35, right?
+And also I think pay’s better when you actually manage to find those sponsors.
+So, but still, I mean, the CPMs we were getting at Gimlet when we started 65, 75, it was crazy.
+Now I think they're 25 or 35, right?
 They're around there.

 Jeff Umbro: Yeah.
-I mean, it, it, it still does vary pretty significantly based on the quality of the show and like the rich get richer, but, but the standard CPM and like the average CPM, if you look at like the Lipson numbers, it's around 23 bucks, depending on the category.
+I mean, it, it, it still does vary pretty significantly based on the quality of the show and the rich get richer, but, but the standard CPM and the average CPM, if you look at the Lipsyn numbers, it's around 23 bucks, depending on the category.

 Alex Goldman: Really, I'm focused a lot more on growing.
 It's not a Patreon, it is through Supporting Cast, but essentially the Supporting Cast, the Patreon for the show.
 Having a relationship with your audience is more sustainable than relying on ads, which come and go.

-And, and like, there, you can see a public list of all the top revenue generating shows on Patreon, and I've chatted with the supporting cast guys, including Eric Barnett on this show or a previous episode, if anyone's interested.
-But there are a lot of people who are able to make that like a real business, and I'm very jealous of those people.
+And there, you can see a public list of all the top revenue generating shows on Patreon, and I've chatted with the supporting cast guys, including Eric Barnett on this show or a previous episode, if anyone's interested.
+But there are a lot of people who are able to make that a real business, and I'm very jealous of those people.

 Alex Goldman: I have, I'm not a math guy or a business guy, so I don't know if these numbers are right.
 But I'm thinking around two hundred thousand people.